MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 #### Update the Azure portal with the OAuth connection

-Complete the following steps to update the Azure portal with the OAuth connection:
+The following steps will guide you to update the Azure portal with the OAuth connection:

 3. In the Azure portal, go to [**AzureBot**](https://ms.portal.azure.com/#create/Microsoft.AzureBot)
 4. Go to **Configuration** on the left pane.